 New Scotland Elementary School

-- New Scotland Elementary School's student population of 484 students has declined by 6% over five school years.
+New Scotland Elementary School's student population of 501 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-5|